sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-04.md

 I added a similar kfunc called `bpf_luatc_run` which operates on `struct sk_buff` and lets you write packet scheduling policies in Lua.
 We still need bpf layer and much like xdp, we need 2 files:
-So basically the user needs to create two files:
 1. `tc.c`: eBPF program which calls a kfunc `bpf_luatc_run` defined in Lunatik.
 ```c
 extern int bpf_luatc_run(char *key, ...) __ksym;